puripant/ar-test/README.md

 # ar-test

-Test AR on mobile Safari
+AR test for mobile Safari.
+The 3D model is from [Smithsonian 3D Digitization](https://3d.si.edu) and converted by Apple's Reality Converter app.